usf-hs-614/usf-hs-614.github.io/syllabus.md

 This will be an extremely fast-paced class since there is **A LOT** of material to cover.
 The general structure for each module is:

-1. Review all material prior to Tuesday's class and start project
+1. Review all material prior to Thursday's class and start project
-2. Tuesdays will be an interactive discussion and should give you all of the necessary "theory" to complete the assignment
+2. The first half of the class will be an interactive discussion and should give you all of the necessary "theory" to complete the assignment
-3. Thursdays will be a structured office hours to help you with the week's project
+3. The second half of the class will be a structured OH to help you with the project itself.
+Many of these will have a structured set of exercises to help you along.
 4. Projects are due on Sunday

-This course consists of 2 class meetings each week.
-Tuesday's meeting will be a "lecture" though it will be more of an interactive discussion.
-I expect that you will have done any required readings prior to the Tuesday meeting so that we can have an engaging discussion.
-Thursdays will be more of a structured office hours where I will offer specific technical guidance for the week's project.
+This course consists of 1 class meeting each week.
+The first half will be a "lecture" though it will be more of an interactive discussion.
+I expect that you will have done any required readings prior to the meeting so that we can have an engaging discussion.
+The second half will be more of a structured office hours where I will offer specific technical guidance for the week's project.
 To maximize your benefit, it is expected that you have started the project prior to Thursday's meeting.
 Projects will be due the following Sunday.